Oatcake: Plain Web Typography

 Videos

-The same extra little bit of vertical space and rounded corners are also
+The same extra little bit of vertical space, borders and rounded corners

 <video>:

-As with images you can add a border to a video by adding the CSS class
+As with images you can remove the border from a video by adding the

 Audio